SameeUzZama/coinspaze/README.md

 Submit Button will not be enabled until all mandatory fields are filled which is email and ammount.

-On Success - Data will add in db.json file where we can use API also and Displaying Success in Alert and also show error if error api or json is not working.
+On Success - Data will add in db.json file where we can use API also and Displaying Success in popup and also show error if error api or json is not working.

 after cloning the app first you have to go to payment folder and then insatll the node module, to insall node module use the command "npm install". to run the application use "npm run start:dev" for both react app and json-Server.